samparkewolfe/Sound_Control/README.md

 * Click "Include Folder..." and select Sound Control/src folder
 * Click "Build" and select a location.
 You may want to create a builds folder in your repo that is ignored by git.
 * Make sure to select "Application" from the File Format Menu, and click Save.

+### MacOS Pakage Creation:
+NOTE: Must build app before packaging.

+In order for Sound Control's Micro:Bit Bluetooth functionality to work on MacOS, the CBMicrobit exe must be in the following directory of the user: /Library/Application Support/Sound_Control/CBMicroBit.

+By creating a .pkg installer, you can bundle the Sound Control app and the CBMicroBit into a package, which will automatically place the CBMicroBit in the correct location on the user's machine when the .pkg is run.

+#### Instructions:
+* 1. Download the Packages application here:  http://s.sudre.free.fr/Software/Packages/about.html
+* 2. Once installed, open Packages and select the "Raw Package" template.
+* 3. Enter "Sound Control" in the Project Name field, and hit "Create".
+* 4. Navigate to the Payload tab, and with the Applications folder  highlighted, click the "+" button.
+* 5. This will open a dialog box.
+Locate the Sound Control build you want to package, and click "Add".
+* 6. Once the app is added, staying in the Payload tab, navigate to Library/Application support.
+* 7. Right-click on Application support and add a new folder.
+Name this "Sound\_Control".
+* 8. Place the CBMicroBit inside this Sound\_Control by highlighting the folder, clicking "+" and navigating to the CBMicroBit exe.
+* 9. In the Packages menu bar, click Build > Build and Run.
+You can now test if your package puts the CBMicroBit in the right place on your machine, and if the Sound Control app runs as expected.

 ![alt text](/logos/NMPAT_long.jpg?raw=true "Logo1")
 ![alt text](/logos/pfh.jpg?raw=true "Logo2")